Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/zimbra/getting_started_zimbra/guide.en-gb.md

 - Click `Configure`{.action} to modify the organization associated with your domain name.
 - Click `Diagnostics`{.action} to display the diagnostic interface for the domain name DNS records.
 You will need to ensure that no alerts are displayed for each of the DNS records listed in the tabs.
 Follow the instructions detailed in each tab with an alert to configure the DNS records:
-    - **MX** : essential for receiving your emails.
+    - **MX**: Essential for receiving your emails.
-    - **SPF**: security required by the majority of recipient email servers to legitimize OVHcloud email sending servers with your domain name.
+    - **SPF**: Security record that is required by the majority of recipient email servers to legitimize OVHcloud email sending servers with your domain name.
-    - **DKIM** : sets up a signature system for each email sent by your Zimbra service.
+    - **DKIM**: Provides a signature system for each email sent by your Zimbra service.
 The signature is verified by the recipient using the public key visible in your DNS zone.

 ![zimbra](images/zimbra_domain_modify02.png){.thumbnail .w-400 .h400}